MONOSPACE

 The Machine

-Four cooperating layers.
-Clients (CLI, mobile-first web UI, native macOS app) attach to one session.
-A FastAPI server over Postgres — 58 API paths, real auth with argon2id, JWT, OIDC, and three-level RBAC — streams events over SSE and WebSockets.
-The policy engine registers twenty handlers across six phases, evaluated stricter-wins with DENY short-circuiting.
-And the meta-harness itself runs nineteen executor modules, either in-process via vendor SDKs or by driving the real vendor CLI through terminal emulation inside an OS sandbox, with a secretless credential proxy so child agents only ever see synthetic placeholders.
+Four layers, stacked.
+At the top, clients: a CLI, a mobile-first web UI, a native macOS app, all speaking to one session.
+Beneath them a FastAPI server on Postgres exposes 58 API paths behind real auth (argon2id, JWT, OIDC, three-level RBAC) and streams events over SSE and WebSockets.
+Then the policy engine: two dozen handlers across six phases, evaluated stricter-wins, so a DENY short-circuits anything softer.
+At the bottom, the meta-harness runs each executor one of two ways — in-process through a vendor SDK, or by driving the real vendor CLI through terminal emulation inside an OS sandbox.
+A secretless credential proxy sits in that second path, so a child agent only ever sees a placeholder where a real key would be.

 The Test Drive